NeuroTechX/ntx_slack_archive/devices.md

 >
 I never measured the rate of compression, but it seemed like a smart way to go about the problem.
 The rate of compression increase with the number of channels, so I don't know how you score with 2.

+8/17/2017 4:15 PM

+ **fred-simard** :

+ >I was able to stream a reasonable amount of data using HID-over-Gatt